-A) If you are age 65 or over, call or visit your local Social Security Office for confirmation of Social Security and Medicare benefit eligibility.
+A) If you are age 65 or over, visit Social Security's website or your local Social Security Office for confirmation of Social Security and Medicare benefit eligibility.
 If eligible and if you are retired, you must enroll in Medicare Part A for free and Part B to continue coverage with the GIC.
 See the Benefit Decision Guide for your health plan options.

 If you, the insured, continue working at age 65 for the state or a participating municipality, you and your covered spouse (if applicable) should NOT enroll in Medicare Part B until you retire.
 For Medicare Part A, you and your covered spouse may enroll at age 65 or may wait until the insured retires.

-Most enrollees should not sign up for Medicare Part D. Your drugs are already covered by your health plan.
+Most enrollees should not sign up for Medicare Part D. Your drugs are already covered by your GIC health plan.

 Q) I'm retired, but not age 65.
 My spouse is turning age 65; what should my spouse do?

 A) Your spouse should call or visit your local Social Security Office for confirmation of Social Security and Medicare eligibility.
 If eligible, he/she must enroll in Medicare Part A for free and Part B to continue coverage with the GIC.
 See the under/over age 65 section for your health plan combination options.

 Q) If I am retired and under age 65 and my spouse or I am disabled, how do I find out whether or not I am eligible for Medicare Part A and Part B benefits?